pmoskovi/kafka-learning-resources/README.md

 <br/>Tags: Advanced, Video, Hands-on Exercises
 * [Inside ksqlDB](https://developer.confluent.io/courses/inside-ksqldb/streaming-architecture/): Learn about the internals of ksqlDB, how it was built, as well as security, scalability and performance. | Source: https://developer.confluent.io
 <br/>Tags: Advanced, Video, Hands-on Exercises
+* [How to Run Confluent on Windows in Minutes](https://www.confluent.io/blog/set-up-and-run-kafka-on-windows-and-wsl-2/): Learn how to set up the entire Confluent stack on Windos using WSL (Windows Subsystem for Linux 2). | Source: https://developer.confluent.io
+<br/>Tags: Intermediate, Blog Post, Hands-on Exercises
+* [How to Run Apache Kafka on Windows](https://www.confluent.io/blog/set-up-and-run-kafka-on-windows-linux-wsl-2/): Learn how to run Apache Kafka on Windows using WSL (Windows Subsystem for Linux 2). | Source: https://developer.confluent.io
+<br/>Tags: Intermediate, Blog Post, Hands-on Exercises
+* [My Python/Java/Spring/Go/Whatever Client Won’t Connect to My Apache Kafka Cluster in Docker/AWS/My Brother’s Laptop.
+Please Help!](https://www.confluent.io/blog/kafka-client-cannot-connect-to-broker-on-aws-on-docker-etc/): A detailed look at 5 scenarios of what can go wrong with connections. | Source: https://developer.confluent.io
+<br/>Tags: Intermediate, Blog Post, Hands-on Exercises
+* [Kafka Connect Deep Dive – Converters and Serialization Explained](https://www.confluent.io/blog/kafka-connect-deep-dive-converters-serialization-explained/): Kafka Connect is part of Apache Kafka®, providing streaming integration between data stores and Kafka.
+For data engineers, it just requires JSON configuration files to use.
+There are connectors for common (and not-so-common) data stores out there already, including JDBC, Elasticsearch, IBM MQ, S3 and BigQuery, to name but a few. | Source: https://developer.confluent.io
+<br/>Tags: Intermediate, Blog Post, Hands-on Exercises
+* [Kafka: The Definitive Guide](https://www.confluent.io/resources/kafka-the-definitive-guide): Free 300+ page e-book (registration required), covering a full introduction to Apache Kafka , the distributed, publish-subscribe queue for handling real-time data feeds, Kafka internal architecture, what it's used for, and how to take full advantage of Kafka stream processing technology. | Source: https://www.confluent.io/
+<br/>Tags: Beginner, Book or Article, Hands-on Exercises
+* [Kafka: The Definitive Guide: Real-Time Data and Stream Processing at Scale - 2nd Edition](https://www.amazon.com/Kafka-Definitive-Real-Time-Stream-Processing/dp/1492043087): This book was written for software engineers who develop applications that use Kafka’s APIs, and for production engineers (also called SREs, DevOps, or sysadmins) who install, configure, tune, and monitor Kafka in production.  | Source: https://amazon.com
+<br/>Tags: Beginner, Book or Article, Hands-on Exercises

 ## Language